-Associated with this industrial expansion was the growth of the City.
+Associated with this was the growth of the City.
 In 1901 Peterborough had a population of 31,000, the last thirty years has seen this grow to 170,000.
-It is predicted to increase to 200,000 by 2020, so the challenges to maintain a sustainable environment will continue.
+It is scheduled to grow again to 200,000 by 2020, so the challenges to maintain a sustainable environment will continue.

-The older parts of the City, which accommodated the industrial growth of Peterborough from Victorian times to 1950s, have a structured layout with tree lined roads, formal promenading parks and open spaces.
+The older parts of the City, which accommodated the industrial growth of Peterborough from Victorian times to 1950s. have a structured layout, with tree lined roads and formal promenading parks and open spaces.
 As the City rapidly grew through the 1970's to the present day this was replaced by the more naturalistic planting influenced by the garden cities.

 Trees are the largest and oldest living things in our environment.
-Trees and woodlands are dominant features of the landscape and environment of Peterborough.
+Trees and woodland are dominant features of the landscape and environment of Peterborough.
 Collectively they form one of its finest and important features.

-They are not simply embellishments, but provide a range of important benefits for the public, although, in the urban environment this may also be the cause of some problems.
-Trees and woodlands are recognised as an important mitigant of climate change.
-Whilst their presence cannot halt such changes, they can slow the rate and enable ourselves and wildlife to adapt accordingly.
+They are not simply embellishments, but provide a range of important benefits for the public, though, in the urban environment; this may also be the cause of some problems.
+Trees and woodland are recognised as an important mitigant of climate change, whilst their presence cannot halt change, they can slow the rate and enable ourselves and wildlife to adapt.

-This strategy sets out to ensure the benefits of trees and woodlands are exploited to their greatest and most sustainable advantage, whilst ensuring problems are promptly and appropriately managed.
+This strategy sets out to ensure the benefits are exploited to greatest and most sustainable advantage, whilst ensuring problems are promptly and appropriately managed.

 The management of trees and woodland is governed by legal responsibilities and influenced by National, Regional and Council policy.
-In 1998 the Council adopted its first and current Trees and Woodland Strategy.
-The first strategy sought to recognise the long term commitment required to realise the Council's ambitions for environmental enhancement and protection.
-This revision will take this forward to develop the policies and priorities to ensure trees and woodlands continue to contribute to the benefit of those who visit live and work in Peterborough.
+In 1998 the Council adopted its first and current Tree and Woodland Strategy.
+The first strategy sought to recognise the long term commitment required to realise the Council's ambitions for environmental enhancement and protection; this revision will take this forward to develop the policies and priorities to ensure trees and woodland continue to contribute to the benefit of those who live, work and visit Peterborough.

-The strategy provides the objectives, policies and actions which will establish Peterborough City Council's commitment and continued strategic direction for the protection, planting and maintenance of the trees and woodlands within its authority.
+The strategy provides the objectives, policies and actions which will establish Peterborough City Council's commitment and continued strategic direction for the protection, planting and maintenance of the trees and woodland within its authority.
 Sustainable systems of management will be promoted that will aim to: